wellyshen/react-cool-dimensions/README.md

 ## Border-box Size Measurement

 By default, the hook reports the `width` and `height` based on the [content rectangle](https://developers.google.com/web/updates/2016/10/resizeobserver#what_is_being_reported) of the target element.
 We can include the padding and border for measuring by the `useBorderBoxSize` option.
-Please note, the `width` and `height` states are rely on the [ResizeObserverEntry.borderBoxSize](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserverEntry/borderBoxSize) but [it hasn't widely implemented by browsers](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserverEntry/borderBoxSize#Browser_compatibility) therefore we need to use [polyfill](#resizeobserver-polyfill) when using this feature.
+Please note, the `width` and `height` states are rely on the [ResizeObserverEntry.borderBoxSize](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserverEntry/borderBoxSize) but [it hasn't widely implemented by browsers](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserverEntry/borderBoxSize#Browser_compatibility) therefore we need to use [polyfill](#resizeobserver-polyfill) for this feature.

 ```js
 import React, { useRef } from "react";